Radical entanglement for elliptic curves: Group-theoretic preliminaries

 \subsection{Relative automorphism groups}

 In this section we establish some basic results on relative automorphism groups of abelian groups, that is the groups containing those automorphisms that restrict to the identity on a given subgroup.

 If $A$ is an abelian group and $B,C$ are abelian groups containing $A$ as a subgroup, then we denote by $\Hom_A(B,C)$ the set of homomorphisms $B\to C$ that restrict to the identity on $A$.
-Similarly we define the ring of endomorphism $\End_A(B)$.
-We also denote by $\Aut_A(B)$ the group of all automorphisms of $B$ that restrict to the identity on $A$, that is the group of invertible elements in the ring $\End_A(B)$.
+Similarly we define the ring of endomorphisms $\End_A(B)$.
+We also denote by $\Aut_A(B)$ the group of all automorphisms of $B$ that restrict to the identity on $A$.
 We call any element of $\Aut_A(B)$ an $A$-automorphism of $B$.

 \begin{lem} Let $M$ and $N$ be abelian groups and let $A$ and $B$ be subgroups of $M$.
 If $f:A\to N$ and $g:B\to N$ are group homomorphisms such that $f_{|A\cap B}=g_{|A\cap B}$, then there exists a unique map $\varphi:A+B\to N$ such that $\varphi_{|A}=f$ and $\varphi_{|B}=g$. \end{lem} \begin{proof} This is just a rephrasing of the universal property of $A+B$ as the pushout of $A\cap B\hookrightarrow A$ and $A\cap B\hookrightarrow B$. \end{proof}